statnett/image-scanner-operator/README.md

 additional workload metadata, and the image scan result is added/updated in `.status` by the `ContainerImageScan` controller.

-CIS resources should not be edited by a standard users, as the `Workload` controller will create CIS'es from scheduled pods.
+CIS resources should not be edited by standard users, as the `Workload` controller will create CIS'es from running pods.
 And the standard Kubernetes garbage collector should delete obsolete resources when owning pods are gone.

 A user can influence the image scanning process by adding annotations to pods.